HarlandZZC/harlandzzc.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
 My name is Haolin He.
-I am currently a second-year PhD student in the [DSP Lab](http://dsp.ee.cuhk.edu.hk/) of the Department of Electrical Engineering at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/).
+I am currently a second-year PhD student in the [DSP Lab](http://dsp.ee.cuhk.edu.hk/) of the Department of Electronic Engineering at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/).

 Before this, I obtained a Bachelor of Engineering degree in Communication Engineering from [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/) in Chengdu.
 I graduated with an honors degree and was recognized as an Outstanding Graduate at both the university and provincial levels.